stereotype441/language/resources/type-system/inference.md

 to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying `T_0`.
 So soundness is satisfied._

-  It is a compile-time error if the expression chain does not have access to `this`.
+  It is a compile-time error if the selector chain does not have access to `this`.

 - Let `id` be the identifier named by _<identifier>_.